arboleya/electrify/README.md

 ### NPM way

-Alternatively, you can do it from the `electrify` npm package -- even tough Meteor is required on the machine you wish to use for release your app.
+Alternatively, you can do it with the `electrify` npm package -- Meteor is still required in order for this command to run, but the Meteor server can be down.

 ````shell
 npm install -g electrify